GMRS Information

 • GMRS has more power, meaning you can transmit farther.

-• While FRS handhelds work fine in many cases, the lower transmit power and shorter antennas mean that there are situations where you may be able to hear the trail leader or others on the trail, but they may not hear you.
+• While FRS handhelds work fine in many cases, the lower transmit power and shorter antennas mean that in some situations, you may be able to hear the trail leader or others on the trail, but they may not hear you.

 • If someone is using a GMRS and transmitting, an FRS will usually receive just fine.
-An FRS has less power so it can’t transmit as far.
+However, an FRS has less power, so it can’t transmit as far.

-• If both parties are using FRS in an obstructed area or are far apart, they may not be able to transmit or receive to each other.
+• If both parties are using FRS in an obstructed area or are far apart, they may be unable to transmit or receive to each other.